jrtb/sync_repo/README.md

-# AWS S3 Sync System
+# AWS S3 Sync – Full‑Screen TUI

-A comprehensive AWS S3 file synchronization and management system designed for both educational AWS certification study and practical file backup/sync operations.
+Modern, focused S3 file synchronization with a full‑screen terminal UI.
+The TUI provides a clear, BBS‑style overview, discovery/check progress, live logs, and a succinct summary.

-## What This System Does
+## What You Get

-Provides secure, cost-optimized file synchronization with:
-- **Complete AWS Integration**: IAM, S3, CloudWatch, and security services
-- **Storage Class Management**: Automatic cost optimization using S3 storage classes
-- **Security-First Design**: IAM roles, encryption, access policies, and monitoring
-- **Educational Focus**: Learn AWS concepts through practical implementation
-- **Production Ready**: Backup, restore, validation, and maintenance tools
+- **Full‑screen TUI** for end‑to‑end sync workflow
+- **Incremental and concurrent uploads** with verification
+- **Clear progress panes** for discovery, checking, and upload
+- **Minimal confirmations** inline in the log pane
+- **Cost hints** (current S3 month‑to‑date and basic estimates)

 ## AWS Concepts Covered